Contact Information

 Biography

-She is the 2022-2023 LASA Latinx Section Graduate Student Representative and a 2023-2024 Humanities Research Institute Graduate Student Fellow.
+She was the 2022-2023 LASA Latinx Section Graduate Student Representative and a 2023-2024 Humanities Research Institute Graduate Student Fellow.

 Research Interests